Skip to content

 • NoControllersFoundError is raised when the controller discovery process completes without finding any controllers.

-Catching the base class lets you handle all pico_fastapi-specific errors in one place.
-Catching the specific subclasses lets you handle configuration vs. discovery failures differently.
+Catching the base class lets you handle all pico-fastapi-specific errors in one place.

 Typical import: